psakurai/arifamiruddin.github.io/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

-Arif Amiruddin is currently a student in Universiti Teknologi Malaysia, Johor Bahru, Malaysia.
-He is majoring in Computer Networking and Security.
+Arif Amiruddin is currently a student in **Universiti Teknologi Malaysia, Johor Bahru, Malaysia**. **He is majoring in Computer Networking and Security**.

 Arif found his passion for technology in the year 2013, when he first got his own laptop.